A new home construction guide for planning and financing your country home in the Northeast

 “Don’t cut corners, that’s my biggest advice,” she adds.
 “New home construction is not a project where you want to rush through planning and financing.
 The best thing you can do is plan ahead and be realistic about your goals.
 Our experienced mortgage specialists are here to help provide you with personalized service every step of the way.”

-If you are building a home in the country in New York, Maine, New Jersey, Connecticut, Massachusetts, New Hampshire or Rhode Island, Country Living Loans can help guide you through the process.
+If you are building a home in the country in New York, Maine, New Jersey, Connecticut, Massachusetts, New Hampshire, Rhode Island or Vermont, Country Living Loans can help guide you through the process.

 Contact your local mortgage specialist to learn more about rural home construction financing today.